-Disclaimer: I received this book for free in from Litfuse Publicity Group in exchange for an honest review
+Disclaimer: I received this book for free from Penguin Random House in exchange for an honest review.